 If you are interested in learning my rule-based discretionary methods of trading, trade my Stock Swing Trading Method which isolates patterns that often occur before quick rallies of 20%+.

-Alternatively, trade my Forex Day Trading Method that capitalizes on common intraday patterns, targeting 2-3% profits (with leverage), multiple times over one or two hours.
+Alternatively, trade my Stock Day Trading Method or my Forex Day Trading Method that capitalize on common intraday patterns, targeting 2-3% profits (with leverage for forex) multiple times over one or two hours.

 By Cory Mitchell, CMT